January 11, 2024

 Identify Strengths and Weaknesses:

-• Vulnerable Gaps: Find areas where they lack.
-Limited game variety, outdated equipment, poor service, inconvenient location?
+• Vulnerable Gaps: Identify areas where they are lacking.
+Limited game variety, outdated equipment, poor service, and inconvenient location?
 These are your potential entry points.

-Remember, competitive research is not about copying or undercutting – it’s about understanding the market, identifying opportunities, and crafting a unique arcade experience that resonates with your target audience.
-By wielding this intel strategically, you’ll turn competition into inspiration, paving the way for your arcade to dominate the scene and light up your customers’ lives.
+Remember, competitive research is not about copying others or lowering prices.
+It is about understanding the market.
+You should identify opportunities and create a unique arcade experience that connects with your target audience.
+By using this information wisely, you can turn competition into inspiration.
+This will help your arcade stand out and make your customers happy.

 So, grab your notebook, sharpen your detective skills, and embark on the thrilling quest of competitive research.
 Your arcade empire awaits!